wesleydatavant/datascience/docs/solutions/SOLN_P5_Stock_Cutting.md

 <br>

-In this project notebook we'll be
+In this project notebook we'll be exploring edge cases.
+Specifically, how do we use the building blocks we've created so far to account for user restrictions on layouts and patterns.

 <br>

 ---

-## 1.0: Import Functions and Libraries
+## 1: Import Functions and Libraries

 ```python